 - 1) Mr. Raghunath is running business from last 30 years.
 This business is ancestoral business of Mr. Raghunath.
 Kiran and Naman, two sons of Mr. Raghunath are helping him along with their wives.

-- i) Find out type of business.
+- i) Find out types of business.

 - ii) Who is Raghunath?

 - iii) What Kiran & Naman are called?

-- 2) Mr. Sawant a Chartered Accountant by profession and Mrs. Tambe, an Architect by profession running a firm namely 'ST Firms' in Nagpur.
+- 2) Mr. Jumbo a Chartered Accountant by profession and Mrs. Timbo, an Architect by profession running a firm namely 'Buildsheet' in Nagpur.

-- i) Identify the form of business organisation in the above examples.
+- i) Identify business in above examples.

-- ii) Is it a registered organisation?
+- ii) comment on it.

-- iii) What is the Profession of Mr. Sawant?
+- iii) which two professions are mentioned here.